josephburgess/nvumi/README.md

 4. Press `<CR>` to **refresh** calculations.
 5. Use `<leader>y` to **yank the current result** (or `<leader>Y` for all results).

+## Features
+Below is an outline of current features.
+There is also a [Wiki](https://github.com/josephburgess/nvumi/wiki) which covers these topics in a bit more detail, including a [Recipes](https://github.com/josephburgess/nvumi/wiki/Recipes) page with some example custom conversions/functions.

 ## 📌 Variable Assignment

 nvumi supports **variables**, allowing you to store values and reuse them later.
 Variable names must start with a letter or underscore, followed by letters, numbers, or underscores.